Splunk-App-and-TA-development/Splunk_ConfVersion_App-and-TA/App_Confversion/README.md

-# Configuration  Monitoring App - **Splunk-TA_Confversion**
+# Configuration  Monitoring App - **App-Confversion**
 App to monitor and parse Splunk configuration files.

-To run this App, install the specific **Splunk-TA_Confversion** Add-on to monitor and parse Splunk configuration changes on each Splunk Server.
+To run this App, install the specific **App-Confversion** Add-on to monitor and parse Splunk configuration changes on each Splunk Server.
 This App is specific adapted for Splunk Enterprise Servers running in cluster mode.
 The best way to get the results is to install this app in the same Search Head you installed the DMC Console.